Kirill Serebrennikov: Arrest and prosecution

 During Serebrennikov’s house arrest, in December 2017 his ballet ‘Nureev’ was premiered at the Bolshoi.
 Later, in 2018, the ballet received the ‘Benois de la Danse’ award.

 The trial was called Kafkaesque in the media and unanimously perceived as a political mock by Serebrennikov supporters.
 Though the ‘Platform’ bookkeeping was indeed sloppy, the prosecutors tried to claim that the play ‘A Midsummer Night's Dream’ was never staged, though it was actually released, played abroad and won numerous international awards.
 Key witness of prosecution Eleonora Filimonova later told the court that she was pressured and threatened by the investigators.
 The house arrest was prolonged several times.
 After 18 months, in June 2020, Serebrennikov was convicted and given three years of probation and a three-year ban on leading any cultural institution with governmental support.
 He was also required to pay a fine of 800,000 roubles.
 Itin and Maslyaeva were also sentenced to probation.

+In February 2021, Serebrennikov was fired from the Gogol Centre.

 On November 12, 2021, Serebrennikov repaid 129 mln roubles claimed as compensation by the Culture Ministry.
-In February 2021, Serebrennikov was fired from the Gogol Centre.

 On March 28, 2022, the court canceled the suspended sentence taking into account that all financial damage was repaid and Serebrennikov received a positive profile during his term.
 The travel ban was lifted and Kirill was able to leave Russia.

 Private life

-Serebrennikov is openly gay and an activist of LGBT cause.
+Serebrennikov is openly gay and is an activist of LGBT causes.
+In an interview given to The Hollywood Reporter, Serebrennikov said, “Look, if gay people are under pressure, then art and particular theater should be on their side.
+If there is trauma somewhere that’s where we should be — with theater, with art, with everything, right?"